AtanasovAtanas/interactive-content/EN/09-Flexbox/02-flexbox-properties-for-parent.md

 ## `display: flex;`

-For start using the Flexbox model we need to turn the parent element into a **flexbox container**.
+For start using the Flexbox model, we need to turn the parent element into a **flexbox container**.

 The child elements will be turned into flexbox **items**.